Heather Boylan Reg. MBACP

 Hi, my name is Heather and I offer face to face counselling and also online and telephone appointments.
 Both daytime and evening appointments are available and clients can access either short term (around 6 weeks) or long term counselling and psychotherapy.
-I work with children, young people, adults, couples or more mature adults.
+I work with children, young people, adults or couples.

 How I work